OmikM/OmikM/README.md

-- 👋 Hi, I’m @OmikM polish teenager
+ - learning: python, web dev(html,css,js,sql,django), game dev(c#, Unity)
-- I'm learning: python, web dev, game dev with unity
+ - interest in cryptography, math, CTF(capture the flag)

 <!---
 OmikM/OmikM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.